blaine-t/studors/README.md

 ## 2.0 Features:

-- [ ] Rework scheduler and population of dates for less disk IO and CPU
+- [ ] Rework scheduler and population of dates for less disk IO and CPU (also authentication if possible)
 - [ ] Allow tutors to blacklist problematic students (/tutor/blacklist?)
 - [ ] Make removal of certain things easier for admin (/admin/manage)
 - [ ] Student request for tutoring at a set time slot (/student/request)